esha1211/R-Programming/README.md

-# R-Programming

-## Credit Card Approval Prediction
+# Credit Card Approval Prediction

 ## Overview
-This project builds and evaluates predictive models to determine credit card approval likelihood based on applicant features.
+This project builds and evaluates predictive models on R to determine credit card approval likelihood based on applicant features.
 The dataset (`credit_card_data.csv`) includes various demographic and financial attributes.

 ## Files
 - **`credit_card_data.csv`** - Contains the dataset used for training and evaluation.